queelius/papers/ngram-projections/projection.md

 - Treat it as an optimization (search or learning) problem, where $\beta$ is a tunable parameter of the model.

 The second approach is more general and can be used to optimize the projection function based on the data $D$ and the task we are measuring performance on.
-Note that because the projection function $\operatorname{proj}_D(\cdot;\beta)$ is intended to improve OOD generalization performance, we do not optimize it on the training data $D$ but on a held-out validation set $D'$.
+Note that because the projection function $\operatorname{proj}_D(\cdot;\beta)$ is intended to improve OOD generalization performance, we do not optimize it on the training data $D$ but on a held-out test data $D'$.

 The optimization problem is then conceptualized as an iterated two-stage process.